microformats/php-mf2/README.md

 )
 ```

+If no microformats are found, `items` will be an empty array.

 Note that, whilst the property prefixes are stripped, the prefix of the `h-*` classname is left on.

 A baseurl can be provided as the second parameter of `mf2\Parser::__construct()` — it’s prepended to any `u-` properties which are relative URLs.